nitin649/Siamese-Network/README.md

 # Project Structure

-1. For the purpose of this blog, we will use the Omniglot dataset which is a collection of 1623 hand drawn characters from 50 different alphabets.
+1. For the purpose of this project, we will use the Omniglot dataset which is a collection of 1623 hand drawn characters from 50 different alphabets.
    For every character there are just 20 examples, each drawn by a different person.
 Each image is a gray scale image of resolution 105x105

 2. Model Training